BlancheLo/Bikestore-project/README.md

 # Bikestore-project

-I completed a bike store sale project for my portfolio
+I completed a bike store sales project for my portfolio

 Please see documents attached.